 After successful implementation by our DBPs, the Community Engagement arm of the Center begins the process of making the technology sustainably available to the broader community through non-Center entities such as repositories or companies.
 While this sustainable distribution is being put into place, direct distribution in a limited fashion may be provided by the Center to some "early adopters" who ask us for access to the technology as soon as it has been proven reliable.

-Technology Development Projects
+Technology Optimization Projects

-As the TDPs develop technologies, GCE4All investigators will gain valuable experience regarding how to most effectively develop, optimize and implement GCE tools for any given ncAA.
+As the TOPs develop technologies, GCE4All investigators will gain valuable experience regarding how to most effectively develop, optimize and implement GCE tools for any given ncAA.
 As a synergistic outcome, the combined experience of the TDPs will be leveraged to develop robust approaches and protocols for GCE tool development.
 We call these “GCE bridges,” and our vision is that these bridges will give any molecular biology lab the ability to develop – from scratch – a full set of efficient GCE tools for a novel ncAA of interest.
 The four GCE bridges to be built are:

 - The bridge to access a new ncAA through developing the needed RS/tRNA pair

 - Given an RS/tRNA pair, the bridge to optimize ncAA-protein expression in E. coli

 - Given an RS/tRNA pair, the bridge to optimize ncAA-protein expression in mammalian cells